Free FEDEX 2-Day Shipping Orders $100+

 Puppy Maturity

 Mental maturity is when our puppies officially become...well, dogs!
 This type of maturity takes time to develop.
-Mental maturity won’t happen overnight, but it’s a process that you will gradually begin to notice as he begins to pass through what we could consider the equivalent of the “teenage” phase in humans.
+Mental maturity won’t happen overnight, but it’s a process that you will gradually begin to notice as they begin to pass through what we could consider the equivalent of the “teenage” phase in humans.

-You might find your pup stepping out of boundaries and taking risks, and often getting into trouble.
-But there will be a fine line where he will become an adult and settle down.
+You might find your pup stepping out of boundaries, taking risks, and often getting into trouble.
+But there will be a fine line where they will become an adult and settle down.
+This may take 2-3 years to happen.

 There is no specific age period as to when a puppy will officially become an adult, but some signs indicating mental and emotional maturity are: